radanalyticsio/radanalyticsio.github.io/get-started.md

 ## 3. Head over to the [tutorial applications](/tutorials)

-With Oshinko now running in your OpenShift project, we recommend checking out the tutorial applications that the radanalytics.io community have created.
+With Oshinko now installed and running in your OpenShift project, we recommend checking out the tutorial applications that the radanalytics.io community have created.
 These tutorials will you show how to deploy and utilize an insightful data-driven application with Oshinko and OpenShift.